 ROSEN, A LEADING AND RANKED FIRM, Encourages Polished.com Inc. f/k/a 1847 Goedeker Inc. Investors With Losses to Secure Counsel Before Important December 30 Deadline in First Filed Securities Class Action Commenced by the Firm – POL, GOED

-/EIN News/ -- NEW YORK, Dec.
-10, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Polished.com Inc. f/k/a 1847 Goedeker Inc. (NYSE American: POL, GOED): (i) pursuant and/or traceable to the registration statement and related prospectus issued in connection with the Company’s 2020 initial public offering (the “IPO” or “Offering”); and/or (ii) between July 27, 2020 and August 25, 2022, both dates inclusive (the “Class Period”), of the important December 30, 2022 lead plaintiff deadline in the securities class action commenced by the Firm.
+NEW YORK, Dec.
+10, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Polished.com Inc. f/k/a 1847 Goedeker Inc. POL GOED))): (i) pursuant and/or traceable to the registration statement and related prospectus issued in connection with the Company's 2020 initial public offering (the "IPO" or "Offering"); and/or (ii) between July 27, 2020 and August 25, 2022, both dates inclusive (the "Class Period"), of the important December 30, 2022 lead plaintiff deadline in the securities class action commenced by the Firm.

 SO WHAT: If you purchased Polished securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.